If you’re even slightly into festivals, chances are you’ll have heard of Burning Man.

-I genuinely don’t think anything can ever prepare you for the Burning Man experience, which is what makes it the absolute adventure of a lifetime.
+I genuinely don’t think anything can ever prepare you for the Burning Man experience.

-Going to Burning Man though, as i’m sure you’ve gathered, isn’t a straight forward festival.
+Going to Burning Man though, as I’m sure you’ve gathered, isn’t a straight forward operation.
 It’s not cheap, it’s in the middle of the Nevada desert and it’s not something (unless you’ve been before or have friends in the know) that you can just whip together last minute.
 For Burning Man, you need a plan.

 I created a Complete guide to attending Burning Man and The ultimate packing and shopping list after my first Burn in 2017 but now that I’ve been again, I’m ready to share some more specifics and some new guides with you.